-In line with QNB Group's international expansion strategy, QNB Group Retail has increased its global footprint through business operations in Oman, Kuwait, Lebanon, Egypt, Tunisia, UK, France and Turkey.
+In line with QNB Group's international expansion strategy, QNB Group Retail has increased its global footprint through business operations in the Kingdom of Saudi Arabia, India, Oman, Kuwait, Lebanon, Egypt, Tunisia, UK, France and Turkey.
 The process of fully integrating the international business operations and functions with those in Qatar is currently underway to achieve greater synergies within the Group Retail Division and to offer a greater choice of products and services to customers domestically and internationally.
-QNB Group Retail opened branches in the Kingdom of Saudi Arabia and India, which are two of the largest and emerging markets in Asia, in 2017 and further plans to open a branch in Hong Kong in 2018.
+QNB intends to open a branch in Hong Kong before the end of 2018 and has submitted its application to the Hong Kong Monetary Authority.